anniepeacock/DANSAR/README.md

 * Connecting you to it via your browser

 This may take several minutes to load.

-#### Jupyter Notebook

-1. Download repository
-2. Open the terminal
-3. Change the working directory of the terminal session to the downloaded repository.
-4. Create a virtual environment using conda via:

-conda create --name sar_notebooks python=3.7

-5. Make sure to hit y to confirm that the listed packages can be downloaded for this environment.
-6. Activate the virtual environment:

-conda activate sar_noteboooks

-7. Install requirements:

-pip install -r requirements.txt

-8. Create a new jupyter kernel:

-python -m ipykernel install --user --name sar_notebooks

 ## Acknowledgements
 UAVSAR data in presentations and/or publications with UAVSAR data courtesy NASA/JPL-Caltech.
 UAVSAR data policy is governed by JPL's data policy shown here: http://www.jpl.nasa.gov/imagepolicy